icza/productws/README.md

 If we want the service to scale and / or to make it redundant, we have to replace the Store implementation (obviously multiple service nodes needs to see the same data).
 Other than that, the service may be started on multiple nodes without any problem.
 Multiple nodes may have and they may be reached at different addresses;
-a load balancer / router may be started to coordinate requests and maintain equal distribution.
+a load balancer / router may be started up to coordinate requests and maintain equal distribution.